 New York, New York: MAMO NYC

 MAMO is an intimate and elegant restaurant with exposed brick walls lined with vintage movie posters, and lots of candlelight.
-Michelin-Starred Executive Chef Massimo Sola, formerly of Eataly Roma, whips up dishes packed with seasonal ingredients and Provençal flavors, such as fresh halibut baked in foil with truffle, or spaghetti with anchovies butter and black caviar.
-You might spot some celebrities at this SoHo hotspot while sipping on homemade Limoncello: Rhianna, Magic Johnson, Alexander Wang, Diane Kruger, Samuel L. Jackson, Gigi Hadid, Beyonce and Jay Z have all been known to dine here.
-If you're doing a lunch date, MAMO offers a $28 3-course prix fixe lunch menu Monday through Friday 12:00pm–3:30pm.
+You'll find dishes packed with seasonal ingredients and Provençal flavors, such as fresh halibut baked in foil with truffle, or spaghetti with anchovies butter and black caviar.
+You might spot some celebrities at this SoHo hotspot while sipping on homemade Limoncello: Rihanna, Magic Johnson, Alexander Wang, Diane Kruger, Samuel L. Jackson, Gigi Hadid, Beyonce and Jay Z have all been known to dine here.
+If you're doing a lunch date, MAMO offers a $24 2-course prix fixe lunch menu Monday through Friday 12:00pm–3:30pm.

 Chicago, Illinois: The Signature Room

 When you want to be all the way up, head to the 95th floor of the iconic John Hancock Center in Chi-Town.
 The Signature Room is the quintessential restaurant for a romantic night on the town, thanks to a panorama of the cityscape and Lake Michigan, atop one of the largest skyscrapers.
-Also, throughout the month of February, The Signature Room is offering the ultimate romance dinner package for couples, complemented by Dom Perignon.
-Champagne and live musical entertainment, gourmet cuisine and wine, a dozen roses, and your own butler service—just try to top that.
+Champagne and live musical entertainment, gourmet cuisine and wine—just try to top that.

 Calistoga, California: Lakehouse Restaurant at Calistoga Ranch